RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

 Ex. example-prd<br>
 <br>

-Here is an example of a complete environments.bitesize config.<br>
+Here is an example of a complete environments.bitesize manifest.<br>

 ```
 project: docs-dev